 You should also avoid any drops wherever possible as they can dislodge parts and cause catastrophic failure.
 For laptop users, a good laptop bag and or a good laptop case is always a good idea.

 If you have RAM that isn't capable enough for your usage, the best thing you can do is to install either better RAM or more of it.
 Underpowered RAM will quickly die under intense strain.
-If you are playing games or running programs with a higher minimum spec list than you are using, then you are going to run into problems eventually.
+If you are playing games or streaming then you need sufficient RAM or you are going to run into problems eventually.

 More RAM equals faster load speed, better performance, and longer lifespan.